Capillary/ecom-api-document/source/includes/_product.md

 MarkupType | |
 IsShippingConfigured | boolean |
 IsTaxConfigured | boolean |
-StartDate | |
-EndDate |
-SeoURL |
-TokenPriceCheckout | float | Minimum amount required for the customer to reserve the item during checkout and purchase later on
+StartDate | date-time | The duration for which the product is shown on the storefront (StartDate - EndDate) EndDate | date-time | The duration for which the product is shown on the storefront (StartDate - EndDate) SeoURL | string | The SEO friendly URL of the product TokenPriceCheckout | float | Minimum amount required for the customer to reserve the item during checkout and purchase later on
 IsReferPrice |
 NoofReview |
-UOM | string | Unit of metrics.
-It could be the `pieces` for items that are sold as a piece and the respective measure for other items such as kgs, and gms
+UOM | string | Unit of measurement of the product.
+It could be `pieces` for the items that are sold in numbers and the respective measure for other items such as kgs, and gms

 ## Get Product Details (by SKU)